-- 3-fin: this is known as a thruster and involves the placement of one larger fin at the very back and two smaller fins closer to the middle in a triangle.
+2. 3-fin: this is known as a thruster and involves the placement of one larger fin at the very back and two smaller fins closer to the middle in a triangle.
 This setup allows for straight tracking as well as good control during surfing.

-They’re made for the longer boards that are used in racing and touring so that the user’s course can be maintained.
+They’re made for the longer boards that are used in racing and touring so that the user’s course can be maintained with more ease.

-- fins for inflatables: for inflatables, fins can be attached to the body in order to promote better tracking.
+4. Fins for inflatables: for inflatables, fins can be attached to the body in order to promote better tracking.
 These can be made of flexible rubber or semi-rigid plastic, depending on the user’s needs.